-Assessment Task 1: Scope and Sequence with Assessment Task for one term
+Assessment Task 1: Scope and sequence with assessment task for one year (HSC)

-FIC CRITERIA (-) - > (+) Unders standing of the question or issue and the key concepts involved • Understands the task and its relationship to relevant areas of theory, research and practice • Uses syllabus documents and terminology clearly and accurately • Sequences tasks and activities to suit logical learning progression • Integrates assessment task logically with learning intentions and learning sequence • Provides effective formative feedback for student sample Depth of analysis in response to the task • Includes key syllabus content to allow demonstration of appropriate selection of outcomes for Preliminary • Demonstrates understanding of the NSW Quality Teaching framework, the School Excellence Framework and NESA Assessment Guidelines Familia arity with and relevance of professional and/or research literature used to suppor rt response • Demonstrates understanding of the need to differentiate lessons to cater for diverse learners including Aboriginal and Torres Strait Islander and EAL/D students • Understands effective assessment practices Structu re and organisation or response • Organises and structures scope and sequence according to NESA guidelines and requirements • Follows NESA assessment guidelines Presen tation of response according to appropriate academic and linguistic conver ntions • Shows excellent command of English grammar conventions including spelling, syntax, and punctuation.
+SPECIFIC CRITERIA (-) - ≻ (+) Understanding of the question or issue and the key concepts involved Understands the task and its relationship to relevant areas of theory, research and practice Uses syllabus documents and terminology clearly and accurately Sequences tasks and activities to suit logical learning progression Integrates assessment task logically with learning intentions and learning sequence Provides effective formative feedback for student sample Depth of analysis in response to the task Includes key syllabus content to allow demonstration of appropriate selection of outcomes for HSC Demonstrates understanding of the NSW Quality Teaching framework, the School Excellence Framework and NESA Assessment Guidelines Familiarity with and relevance of professional and/or research literature used to support response Demonstrates understanding of the need to differentiate lessons to cater for diverse learners including Aboriginal and Torres Strait Islander and EAL/D students. students Understands effective assessment practices Structure and experiences Organises and structures scope and sequence according to NESA guidelines and requirements Follows NESA assessment guidelines Presentation of response according to appropriate academic and linguistic conventions • Shows excellent command of English grammar conventions including spelling, syntax, and punctuation.
+GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME CENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME Lecturer: Date:

-Lecturer Date